An official website of the European Union. See all European Institutions

 The Joint Comprehensive Plan of Action (JCPOA) and its implementation

 Since 2006, the High Representative has led diplomatic efforts between the E3/EU+3 (China, France, Germany, Russia, the United Kingdom and the United States) and Iran, which led to the conclusion of the Joint Comprehensive Plan of Action on Iran’s nuclear program (JCPOA) in Vienna on 14 July 2015.
 The JCPOA ensures that Iran’s nuclear program will be exclusively peaceful and provides for the comprehensive lifting of UN, EU and US nuclear-related sanctions.
+(Note: following the US withdrawal from the JCPOA on 8 May 2018, the US re-imposed its sanctions on Iran)

 On 20 July 2015, the UN Security Council adopted Resolution 2231(2015) regarding the Joint Comprehensive Plan of Action (JCPOA), agreed by Iran and the E3/EU+3.
 This resolution endorses the JCPOA, allowed for certain exemptions to existing restrictive measures and defines the schedule and commitments to be undertaken by all parties to lead to the termination of restrictive measures against Iran.